pedromassango/material-components-navigation-drawer/README.md

-# material-components-navigation-drawer
+# Material Components - Navigation Drawer
-An android project showing a example of using the DawerLayout and NavigationView together
+An android project showing a example of using the DawerLayout and NavigationView together.